Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 As always, not all integrations are created equal!

-So if e-commerce, for example, is a big part of your business, take the time to check through their documentation here to make sure the integration you need is going to fit the bill.
+So if e-commerce, for example, is a big part of your business, take the time to check through Drip's documentation here to make sure the integration you need is going to fit the bill.

 ACTIVECAMPAIGN: INTEGRATE WITH A 3RD PARTY TOOL